 Accepted homeless people in temporary accommodation and formerly accepted homeless people who accepted a qualifying offer of private rented sector housing were in band C under the old scheme.
-Under the new scheme many of them will remain in band C, i.e. those suitably housed within the M25 who are either:
+Under the new scheme many of them will remain in band C, i.e. those suitably housed.

 However in band C there are now 3 priority bands ahead of them rather than the former 2, resulting in longer waiting times.
-These applicants, if they need a 1 or 2 bed property and if they have a long waiting time in band C , will still able to obtain public rented housing as band B applicants (the equivalent of the old band C) for a period of up to one year after the implementation of the new scheme and will be assisted by advice and direct offers if this is necessary in order to be successful.
+These applicants, if they need a 1 or 2 bed property and if they have a long waiting time in band C, will still able to obtain public rented housing as band B applicants (the equivalent of the old band C) until they are either offered suitable permanent public rented housing, are residing in accommodation that is considered suitable for their household's needs, or their circumstances change and will be assisted by advice and direct offers if this is necessary in order to be successful.